-Most people who have rheumatoid arthritis take medications.
-Studies show that early treatment with powerful drugs and drug combinations instead of one medication alone may be more effective in reducing or preventing joint damage than beginning with aspirin or other pain relievers.
-If you have persistent rheumatoid arthritis symptoms, see a doctor familiar with the disease and its treatment to reduce the risk of damage.
+Most people who have RA take medications.
+Studies show that early treatment with combinations of medications, instead of one medication alone, may be more effective in decreasing or preventing joint damage.

 - Your overall health.

-- The condition of the joint or tendon that will be operated on.
+- The condition of the affected joint or tendon.

-- The reason for, and the risks and benefits of the surgery.
+- The risks and benefits of the surgery.